Tripura: North East to become India's economic powerhouse, says CM Manik Saha

 “Each state must develop its niche sectors with an emphasis on value addition,” he said

-The Chief Minister also cited Tripura’s initiative to globally brand its Queen Pineapple.
-He also noted the bamboo value chain project supported by the Asian Development Bank (ADB).
+The Chief Minister also cited Tripura’s initiative to globally brand its Queen Pineapple and the bamboo value chain project supported by the Asian Development Bank (ADB).

-CM Saha further called for the development of anchor investment ecosystems around companies like Tata Power and Taj Hotels.
+He called for the development of anchor investment ecosystems around companies like Tata Power, NTPC, Indian Oil, Adani Wilmar, ONGC, and Taj Hotels, which are already operational in the region.

 CM Saha said that Tripura had implemented a total of 387 business reforms under the Business Reforms Action Plan 2024.

-He asserted that the state is among the first to pass the Tripura Jan Vishwas Ordinance 2025.
+The state is among the first to pass the Tripura Jan Vishwas Ordinance 2025, aimed at decriminalizing obsolete laws and reducing regulatory burden.

 According to the Chief Minister, the Tripura Industrial Development Corporation (TIDC) spearheads expansion and develops over 1,500 acres for industrial zones and sector-specific parks.